Lamentations 4

 Unceasing, they ensnared our steps,

-our city squares no more ours.
+our city squares no-go zones.

 Our end drew near, our days gone;